 The Seven Stones estate is located on one of the truly remarkable sites within the Napa Valley.
 Overlooking much of the northern part of the valley with its tremendous views the estate, winery and vineyards sit on a steep hillside in the eastern Vaca Mountains just above Meadowood Resort.
 This property was part of the original ownership of Meadowood and then changed owners several times before the Wornick’s purchased it in 1995.
 They planted a single acre with the fruit at the time used for their personal wine.
 Several prominent wine couples encouraged them to take the next step and produce wine commercially, including Robert and Margrit Mondavi and Garen and Shari Staglin.
 The first commercial production of Seven Stones was from the 2005 vintage.

 We have talked to a number of property owners during this project who moved to the valley without having any intentions of planting a vineyard much less making wine.
 The Wornick’s original intent was the same, to move to the valley in their retirement and build a retirement home for themselves, their children and grandchildren.
 However an even smaller number of these owners fortuitously purchased property in some of Napa’s best terroir.
 Case in point are the vineyards of Seven Stones.
-This is a prestigious vineyard neighborhood with Harlan’s Napa Valley Reserve at the bottom of the hill, the Herb Lamb Vineyard behind their property, David & Ric Forman’s former Thorevilos Vineyard (now called Ecotone Vineyard) not much further away as well as Foreman’s own vineyards and winery.
+This is a prestigious vineyard neighborhood with Harlan’s Napa Valley Reserve at the bottom of the hill, Herb Lamb Vineyard behind their property, the former Thorevilos Vineyard (now called Ecotone Vineyard) slightly further away as well as Foreman’s own vineyard and winery.

 The initial major problem with this property in establishing any sort of vineyard or winery was the lack of and difficulty in procuring water for the site.
 The previous owners were never able to establish any sort of permanent water source.
 The site sits about 700 feet above the valley floor.
 In order to get a reasonable amount of water to the vineyards a well had to be drilled over 850 feet down!
 That’s even 150 feet below the valley floor.